AnthonyDickson/bacteria-project/README.md

 The black lines on the bars in the bar chart indicate the +/- two standard deviation ranges.

 The code for these experiments can be found in python package `experiments`.
-Results can be found in the jupyter notebooks `Classification-Species.ipynb` and `Classification-Gramness.ipynb`.
+The results can be found in the jupyter notebooks `Classification-Species.ipynb` and `Classification-Gramness.ipynb`.
 A summary of these results are given in the last section.

-There are also a number of notebooks for ad-hoc experiments that were run separately.
+There are also a number of individual notebooks for other independent experiments.
+Most of these individual experiments are covered in the two jupyter notebooks mentioned above, however there are some experiments that are not.
 The code and results for these experiments can be found in the various notebooks under the directory `other_experiments/`.
-Most of these individual experiments are covered in the two jupyter notebooks mentioned above.
 The notebooks that may be of interest are the notebooks that deal with upsampling and other CNN architectures, i.e. notebooks that end with `-upsampling.ipynb` or notebooks starting with `CNN-`.

-# Other Experiments
+# 5. Other Experiments
-I also tried a few different experiments that were not covered by the two main notebooks, `Classification-Species.ipynb` and `Classification-Gramness.ipynb`, or included in final results.
+I also tried a few different experiments that were not covered by the two main notebooks, `Classification-Species.ipynb` and `Classification-Gramness.ipynb`, and not included in final results.

-## Upsampling
+## 5.1.
+Upsampling
 The first thing that I tried was upsampling the data so that each class had the same number of instances.
 The dataset was first split into two portions: the first would be used for upsampling, and the second would be used as a test set and held out until the very end.
 Then the SMOTE algorithm would be used on the first portion of the data to create a training set.